Q) HOW LONG DOES THE AUCTION LAST?

 Q) WHY DO YOU USE SOLE SELLING RIGHTS AGREEMENTS?

-Q) A VEIWER HAS MADE ME AN OFFER PRIVATELY, CAN I ACCEPT IT?
+Q) A VIEWER HAS MADE ME AN OFFER PRIVATELY; CAN I ACCEPT IT?

 It's important that negotiations are carried out by the Partner Agent and iamsold whilst you are under contract and there a number of reasons for this.
 As the seller you will become liable for the auction fees rather than the buyer due to the terms of the contract.
 Our sale methods are designed to provide commitment and security to both parties, and it is likely that you have chosen this method of sale for those specific reasons.
 Our aim is to help you sell your property so we will work with any interested party if they are unsure about auction, so that we can try and agree a sale for you.